 - Portal makes a Running Gag out of the Expospeak used by Aperture Laboratories to describe the company's inventions.
 The most obvious example is the "1500 Megawatt Aperture Science Heavy Duty Super-Colliding Super-Button", which is, in fact, a pressure plate that resembles an overly large red button.
 GLaDOS also likes to use Buffy Speak (the "Aperture Science Thing We Don't Know What It Does") and oblique terminology ("victory candescence") to describe the ways she isn't not going to kill you.
 Portal 2, on the other hand, takes this and runs with it, giving us such gems as:

-- Excursion Funnel
+- Excursion Funnel — a tractor beam

 - Aerial Faith Plate — a spring-loaded platform